How to Implement Web Scraping in R

 library('parallel')

-Send request to the website
+Send Request to the Website

-Let’s send a request to https://scrapeme.live/shop
+Now send a request to https://scrapeme.live/shop

 headers <- c(